Members

 Mr Christopher Warren

-Chief of Staff and Business Strategy APAC, Red Hat
+Chief of Staff and Business Strategy APJ, Red Hat

 Christopher is a Technology and Business Executive with experience advising fellow executives and boards on shaping digitally enabled business transformation leveraging emerging technology.
 He is most frequently engaged to determine the impact of rapid technology innovation; the value to be delivered; expanding of eco-systems; and generating long term business growth.
 Christopher has also successfully driven global and regional transformation programs for Fortune 500 companies, and frequently speaks at industry events and bespoke sessions for clients embarking on digital transformation.